Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Introduction and main results

+see Proposition~\ref{prop: p < 1/2}.
+We found this value computing the left-hand side of~\eqref{eq: lambda} for $\lambda = ap$ using the $(\frac{1}{a}, \frac12)$-expansion of $0$.
+In Section~\ref{sec: transfer}, we will present an alternative way to compute $\lambda_{2/3}(1/2)$ and to establish \eqref{eq: main equiv} with explicit expressions for $c$ and $V(x)$ in the case $a=\frac23$ and $p=\frac12$, based on a close connection between the transition operator of $\{X_n\}$ killed at leaving $[0,\infty)$ and the {\it transfer operator} associated with $T_{2/3}$.

 \item The mapping $a\mapsto\lambda_a$ has intervals of constancy essentially due to discreteness of the innovations.
-In contrast, this mapping is strictly increasing if the innovations have a density that is strictly positive on $\R$ and log-concave, see \cite[Theorem 2.7]{AMZ21}.
+These intervals are the intervals of constancy of $a\mapsto\varkappa_a'$, cf.~ Figures~\ref{fig: lambda} and~\ref{fig: kappa}.
+In contrast, the mapping $a\mapsto\lambda_a$ is strictly increasing if the innovations have a density that is strictly positive on $\R$ and log-concave, see Aurzada et al.~\cite[Theorem~2.7]{AMZ21}.
+In the particular case of the standard normal innovations, Aurzada and Kettner~\cite{AK19} derived a series expansion for $\lambda_a$.
+For the uniformly distributed innovations, $\lambda_a$ was found in a rather explicit form by Alsmeyer et al.~\cite{ABRS21}, see Propositions~2.4 and 3.11, and Remark~5.9(b) there.
+Based on numerical evidence, it appears that $ a\mapsto \lambda_a$ is strictly increasing in this case as well.

-\item The fact that $\nu_a$ is singular continuous for every $a\in (1/2, 2/3)$ and absolutely continuous for $a=2/3$ and $p=1/2$ reminds strongly of the same type of behaviour for Bernoulli convolutions.
+\item The fact that $\nu_a$ is singular continuous for every $a\in (\frac12, \frac23)$ and absolutely continuous for $a=\frac23$ and $p=\frac12$ reminds us strongly of the same type of behaviour for Bernoulli convolutions.
 Recall that the {\it Bernoulli convolution} with parameter $a$ is the distribution $\pi_a$ of the series $\sum_{k=1}^\infty a^{k-1}\xi_k$.
-Note that $\pi_a$ is the stationary distribution for the chain $X_n$.
-It is well-known that if $p=1/2$, then $\pi_a$ is singular continuous for all $a<1/2$, $\pi_{1/2}$ is the uniform distribution on $[-2,2]$, and $\pi_a$ is absolutely continuous for almost all $a\in(1/2,1)$; see~\cite{Solomyak04}.
+This is the stationary distribution for the chain $X_n$.
+It is well-known that if $p=\frac12$, then $\pi_a$ is singular continuous for all $a<\frac12$, $\pi_{1/2}$ is the uniform distribution on $[-2,2]$, and $\pi_a$ is absolutely continuous for almost all $a\in(\frac12,1)$; see~\cite{Solomyak04}.
 In Section~\ref{sec: reversed time} we shall describe the relation between our model and Bernoulli convolutions in more detail.